-According to IMF figures, non-US democracies annual economic activity totals over 44 trillion, the US over 22 trillion, China 16 and a half trillion, and the remaining non-democracies just 9 trillion.
+According to IMF figures, non-US democracies’ annual economic activity totals over 44 trillion USD, the US over 22 trillion USD, China 16 and a half trillion USD, and the remaining non-democracies just 9 trillion USD.

-On a per capita basis, democracies far out perform non-democracies.
-This effect is especially strong for the full democracies.
+On a per capita basis, democracies far outperform non-democracies.
+This effect is especially strong for full democracies.
 Consider the graph below:

 The red dot represents the percentage of the world economy each regime type controls, and the blue dot represents the percentage of the global population they control.
 Where the red dot is on top, the regime type is economically overperforming, where the blue dot is on top the regime type is underperforming, pound-for-pound, as it were.
-As you can see flawed democracies out perform non-democracies, and full democracies do so even more dramatically.
+As you can see, flawed democracies outperform non-democracies and full democracies do so even more dramatically.
 You can see the data here, or have a look at how I put it together in the research portal at the top of this story.

 But democracies have significant economic leverage, which could be used to peacefully advance causes like democracy and human rights.